 Kim describes herself as “a really driven person – highly energetic, happy, and positive,” which are all vital qualities for doing her role.
 “I can be in Durham interviewing a branch manager one day, in Eastbourne the next, or on a tube in London going to meet a potential head of department,” she said.

 Recruiting the people who fit our values and will always go the extra mile to look after the welfare of our customers and carers is critical.
 “It is vital that we always think about how each candidate will fit with the business.
 Are they bright?
 Do they share our values?
 Will they put others and the team ahead of themselves?
 These are all questions I ask myself when interviewing a new candidate.”

-Working closely with Kim is Amy, our recruitment coordinator.
+Working closely with Kim is Amy, our recruitment advisor.
 Amy spends a typical day CV searching, screening candidates and interviewing.
 She does this all for a variety of roles at head office.